Skip to main content

 (7) Protocol for engagement

-Engagement with students involved in free expression, when appropriate, reflects the university's educational mission to foster an environment of open discourse, debate, and learning.
+Engagement with people involved in free expression, when appropriate, reflects the university's educational mission to foster an environment of open discourse, debate, and learning.
 For example, leaders and representatives of academic units, the division of student affairs, diversity and inclusion, and event services may engage with participants to encourage constructive dialogue depending on the facility and circumstances of the demonstration.

 University officials should maintain protocols for responding to demonstrations and engaging constructively with participants especially students when safe and appropriate.